ICT381/ict381-lab-notes/LAB_5C.md

 The file `aws_ec2.yaml` is created in Task 3.

+Please connect to your delivery machine via PuTTY before performing the tasks below.

 1. Before you start to perform the following actions, switch to the jenkins user first.

    ```bash